hydreigon19/cake-lie/README.md

 # cake-lie
-Small webpage to display photos of cakes
+Small webpage to display photos of cakes.
 Includes a php script to load the library on server side